Toarcian Oceanic Anoxic Event: Causes

-Euxinia occurred in the northwestern Tethys Ocean during the TOAE, as shown by a positive δ^{34}S excursion in carbonate-associated sulphate occurs synchronously with the positive δ^{13}C excursion in carbonate carbon during the falciferum ammonite zone.
+Euxinia occurred in the northwestern Tethys Ocean during the TOAE, as shown by a positive δ^{34}S excursion in carbonate-associated sulphate that occurs synchronously with the positive δ^{13}C excursion in carbonate carbon during the falciferum ammonite zone.
 This positive δ^{34}S excursion has been attributed to the depletion of isotopically light sulphur in the marine sulphate reservoir that resulted from microbial sulphur reduction in anoxic waters.
 Similar positive δ^{34}S excursions corresponding to the onset of TOAE are known from pyrites in the Sakahogi and Sakuraguchi-dani localities in Japan, with the Sakahogi site displaying a less extreme but still significant pyritic positive δ^{34}S excursion during the PTo-E. Euxinia is further evidenced by enhanced pyrite burial in Zázrivá, Slovakia, enhanced molybdenum burial totalling about 41 Gt of molybdenum, and δ^{98/95}Mo excursions observed in sites in the Cleveland, West Netherlands, and South German Basins.
 Valdorbia, a site in the Umbria-Marche Apennines, also exhibited euxinia during the anoxic event.
 There is less evidence of euxinia outside the northwestern Tethys, and it likely only occurred transiently in basins in Panthalassa and the southwestern Tethys.
 Due to the clockwise circulation of the oceanic gyre in the western Tethys and the rough, uneven bathymetry in the northward limb of this gyre, oxic bottom waters had relatively few impediments to diffuse into the southwestern Tethys, which spared it from the far greater prevalence of anoxia and euxinia that characterised the northern Tethys.
 The Panthalassan deep water site of Sakahogi was mainly anoxic-ferruginous across the interval spanning the late Pliensbachian to the TOAE, but transient sulphidic conditions did occur during the PTo-E and TOAE.
 In northeastern Panthalassa, in what is now British Columbia, euxinia dominated anoxic bottom waters.

 The early stages of the TOAE were accompanied by a decrease in the acidity of seawater following a substantial decrease prior to the TOAE.
 Seawater pH then dropped close to the middle of the event, strongly acidifying the oceans.
 The sudden decline of carbonate production during the TOAE is widely believed to be the result of this abrupt episode of ocean acidification.
 Additionally, the enhanced recycling of phosphorus back into seawater as a result of high temperatures and low seawater pH inhibited its mineralisation into apatite, helping contribute to oceanic anoxia.
-The abundance of phosphorus in marine environments created a positive feedback loop whose consequence was the further exacerbation of eutrophication and anoxia.
+The abundance of phosphate in marine environments created a positive feedback loop that further exacerbated eutrophication and anoxia.

-The extreme and rapid global warming at the start of the Toarcian promoted intensification of tropical storms across the globe.
+The extreme and rapid global warming at the start of the Toarcian intensified tropical storms across the globe.
 Enhanced storm activity may have buffered the spread of oxygen-minimum zones in some regions by intensifying vertical water column mixing.